IDAES/idaes-ext/petsc/README.md

 # README

-This is a first pass at creating an AMPL executable for the PETSc solver library, allowing PETSc to be used with Pyomo via the AMPL Solver Library (ALS).
+This is a first pass at creating an AMPL executable for the PETSc solver library, allowing PETSc to be used with Pyomo via the AMPL Solver Library (ALSO).
 This version supports the TS (time-stepping) and SNES (nonlinear) solvers; however in the future TAO (optimization) solvers and additional features may also be supported.